Long-Step Path-Following Algorithm for Quantum Information Theory: Some Numerical Aspects and Applications: An Important Optimization Problem in Quantum Key Distribution

 \subsection{Numerical Results}

 In this section, we present some of our numerical results.
+Again we use the analytic center as our initial point, which can be easily obtained by solving the following optimization problem (e.g., use SDPT3 \cite{sdpt3}):

-Data are randomly generated with an initial interior feasible point \footnote{Data can be accessed here: \url{https://doi.org/10.13140/RG.2.2.35488.43524}} and without loss of generality, $\Tr(X) = 1$ is imposed (we assume that the feasible set is bounded).
+Data are randomly generated \footnote{Data can be accessed here: \url{https://doi.org/10.13140/RG.2.2.19100.51847}} and without loss of generality, $\Tr(X) = 1$ is imposed (we assume that the feasible set is bounded).
+We set $\beta_0 = 0.1$, $\theta = 10$, and $\epsilon = \num{1e-4}$ for all of our tests.
 Recall that the dimension of $X$ is $n \times n$.
-We use $k = 2n$ in our experiment. \Cref{table:qkd} shows numerical results for the QKD optimization problem \eqref{eq:qkdgeneric2} compared to the results obtained by using the \emph{quantum\_rel\_entr} function in \texttt{cvxquad} combined with SDP solver MOSEK \cite{fawzi2018cvxquad} (one of the most competitive approaches available for optimization problems involving quantum relative entropy).
-In \cref{table:qkd}, nNewton denotes the number of total Newton steps.
+We use $k = 2n$ in our experiment. \Cref{table:qkd} shows numerical results for the QKD optimization problem \eqref{eq:qkdgeneric2} compared to the results obtained by using the \emph{quantum\_rel\_entr} function in \texttt{cvxquad} combined with SDP solver MOSEK \cite{mosek, fawzi2018cvxquad} (so far the most competitive approaches available for optimization problems involving quantum relative entropy).
+In \cref{table:qkd}, $nNewton$ is the number of total Newton steps used. $T_{ac}$ is the time for solving the analytic center and $T_{pf}$ is the time for running the long-step path-following algorithm.
+Both $T_{ac}$ and $T_{pf}$ are averaged over 20 repeated runs.

 \begin{remarks} \begin{enumerate} \item Our numerical results are quite stunning.
-For example, for the second test sample when $n=6$, our method is 20000 times faster!
-And for the larger dimensions, \texttt{cvxquad} with MOSEK simply can not solve the problem. \item During our numerical experiments, we notice that for most of the cases omitting the barrier term $B(X) = -\ln\det(X)$ does not affect the convergence.
-We suspect this is due to the fact that $-\Tr(C\ln(X)),\,X\succeq 0$ is a self-concordant barrier for $C\succ 0$ (see \cite{fayzhou19entanglement}).
-However, the barrier term $B(X)$ does increase stability and accuracy of the algorithm. \end{enumerate} \end{remarks}
+For example, for the second test sample when $n=6$, our method is $9000$ times faster!
+For the larger dimensions, the other method simply can not solve the problem.
+Here \emph{failed} means that the program runs more than 10 hours without convergence. \item During our numerical experiments, we notice that for most of the cases omitting the barrier term $B(X) = -\ln\det(X)$ does not affect the convergence.
+We suspect this is due to the fact that $-\Tr(C\ln(X)),\,X\succeq 0$, is a self-concordant barrier for $C\succ 0$ (see \cite{fayzhou19entanglement}).
+However, the barrier term $B(X)$ does increase stability and accuracy of the algorithm. \item Again our algorithm is implemented in Matlab, and all the numerical experiments are performed on a personal 15-in Macbook Pro with Intel core i7 and 16 GB memory. \end{enumerate} \end{remarks}